MattCain/jquery.preloadimages/README.md

 jQuery.preloadimages
 ====================

-A lightweight jQuery plugin for preloading an array of images.
+A lightweight jQuery plugin for preloading an array of image paths.

-Use like this:
+Similar to [jquery.imgpreload](https://github.com/farinspace/jquery.imgpreload) but lighter weight and only preloads arrays of image paths.

+## Usage

     var myImages = ['image1.png', 'image2.png', 'image3.png'];